 I’m a big fan of “Big Al” Tom Schreiter.
-I’ve read most of his books and one of my favorite books that he wrote is “How to Build MLM Leaders for Fun & Profit.”
+I’ve read most of his books and one of my favorite books that he wrote is How to Build MLM Leaders for Fun & Profit.
 The book is really loaded with some great tips.
 Overall, I give it an 8 of 10 and consider it a must read for any new or experienced network marketer.

 “Big Al” talks about lots of interesting concepts that would really benefit any network marketer.
 What I want to do in the paragraphs below is share some of my favorite quotes from the book.
 Each quote is in bold an italics.
 After each quote I will provide my own two cents.
 The quotes are listed in no particular order.